-The full set of parameters is described under make-graphics-state in the LispWorks CAPI Reference Manual.
+The full set of parameters is described under graphics-state in the Lisp-Works CAPI Reference Manual.

-12.3.1 Setting the graphics state
+13.3.1 Setting the graphics state

-The graphics state values associated with a drawing function call to a graphics port are set by one of three mechanisms.
+The graphics state values associated with a drawing function call are set by one of three mechanisms.